 Can You Stain Over Wood Burning?
 Here’s The Truth!

 Yes, you can stain over wood burning to add color to bring the wood’s natural color and to get a polished surface that will last for a long time.
 Apply Gel stain over wood burning to finish the project.
-Use light color stains to distinguish the fine details in the wood-burning art.
+Use light-colored stains to distinguish the fine details in the wood-burning art.

 Furthermore, I’ll answer frequently asked questions as well.